-During the weeks following birth, you may experience swelling, soreness, hormone fluctuation and trouble sleeping.
+You may experience swelling, soreness, hormone fluctuation and trouble sleeping in the weeks following birth.
 These are all very frequent symptoms of the postpartum period of pregnancy and postpartum massage can actually be a wonderful way of managing these symptoms!

-Postpartum massage can also help with depression, breastmilk production, and speeding up the healing process which is particularly beneficial for new moms that had C-sections or complications during childbirth.
+Postpartum massage can also help with depression, improve breastmilk production, and speeding up the healing process.
+This is particularly beneficial for new moms that had C-sections or complications during childbirth.

 Table of Contents